amitlzkpa/mia_profile/courses.md

 ## T e a c h i n g

-### The New School - Parsons School of Design
+### The New School
+### Parsons School of Design
-Adjunct Professor
+Adjunct Professor - School of Constructed Environments

 ------
 ### Interior Parametrics